andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.11 Date of Birth

-When the keyword parameter dob is True, date of births are preserved; otherwise they are removed.
+When the keyword parameter `dob` is `True`, date of births are preserved; otherwise they are removed.
 Date of births are converted to the ISO standard and the tag value is set to `Vocabulary.DOB`.

 ```python
 # keep/replace dates